 Prior to this offering, there has been no public market for our common shares.
 Future sales of substantial amounts of our common shares in the public market after this offering, or the perception that those sales may occur, could adversely affect the prevailing market price for our common shares.
 Furthermore, since only a limited number of shares will be available for sale shortly after this offering because of contractual and legal restrictions on resale described below, sales of substantial amounts of common shares in the public market after the restrictions lapse could adversely affect the prevailing market price of our common shares as well as our ability to raise equity capital in the future.
-Furthermore, although we have applied to have our common shares listed on Nasdaq, we cannot assure you that there will be an active public trading market for our common shares.
+Furthermore, although we have been approved to have our common shares listed on Nasdaq, we cannot assure you that there will be an active public trading market for our common shares.

-Upon the closing of this offering, based on the number of our common shares outstanding as of September 30, 2022 and after giving effect to (i) the conversion of our outstanding convertible notes into an aggregate of 1,922,033 common shares, (ii) the issuance of 35,274 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to certain related parties of \$2,024,146 into an aggregate of 843,400 common shares, (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon the completion of this offering and (v) the issuance of 625,000 common shares pursuant to the Strategic Investment Agreement and the License Agreement, 16,056,767 common shares will be outstanding, in each case, assuming an initial public offering price of \$4.00 per share and no exercise of the underwriter's option to purchase additional shares.
+Upon the closing of this offering, based on the number of our common shares outstanding as of September 30, 2022 and after giving effect to (i) the conversion of our outstanding convertible notes of \$4,307,115 into an aggregate of 1,932,006 common shares, (ii) the conversion of related party notes payable of \$88,707 into an aggregate of 36,962 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to certain related parties of \$2,829,299 into an aggregate of 1,178,883 common shares, (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon the completion of this offering and (v) the issuance of 625,000 common shares pursuant to the Strategic Investment Agreement and the License Agreement, 16,278,911 common shares will be outstanding.
 Of these common shares, all of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.